"Perry MAYson" is back on on MeTV beginning May 7

 All month we celebrate this timeless TV show with its greatest and most fascinating episodes.

-Beginning next Monday, May 1, we will pay tribute to the greatest legal mind in television history — Perry Mason.
-That's right, it's "Perry MAYson" on MeTV.
+Beginning next Monday, May 7, we will pay tribute to the greatest legal mind in television history — Perry Mason.
+That's right, it's "Perry MAYson" again on MeTV.

 Born out of the cracking crime fiction of Erle Stanley Gardner, this ace defense lawyer became a pop culture phenomenon with the premiere of Perry Mason in 1957.
 Star Raymond Burr portrayed the character for nearly 40 years, in multiple series and TV movies until his death in 1993.

-This month-long programming event also coincides with the centennial celebration of Raymond Burr, who was born on May 21, 1917.
+This two-week programming event also coincides with the 101st birthday celebration of Raymond Burr, who was born on May 21, 1917.